 Rest, play and reflect.

 As an entrepreneur, a mom, and a writer, it’s sometimes difficult for me to pull myself away from my to-do list and take the time to enjoy activities that give me a personal sense of meaning, purpose and satisfaction.
 I’ve learned the hard way that when I don’t, my creativity, energy and health suffers.

 Each week, I look for ways to interact with the world in a meaningful way like through artist dates (visiting a venue I haven’t been before or one that inspires me), handwritten notes to long-distance friends, and meeting up for coffee, lunch or a walk with nearby friends.

 I’m reading books for pleasure and taking nature walks among the trees with my dog.

-But most of all when I feel my wings getting weary and the noise overwhelming, I’m starting to give myself permission to take a break from it all.
+But most of all when I feel my wings getting weary and the noise overwhelming, I give myself permission to take a break from it all.
 I hope you will too.

 To read more about the Twin Towers Light Memorial, visit the 9/11 Memorial & Museum.

 What do you do to clear your head and tap your creativity?